-Additionally, asymptomatic students who are up to date with their vaccinations with a known or possible exposure are not required to quarantine and are able to attend classes.
+Additionally, asymptomatic students with a known or possible exposure are not required to quarantine and are able to attend classes.

 If any of your students have immediate questions, please let them know they can contact the Corona Corps Care Team.